Toggle menu

 All planning applications are governed by legislation and are managed by a series of regulations and procedures.
 As part of the planning process, the planning service receives a range of documents from applicants or agents such as drawings and from contributors offering their views on applications.

-The need to see information given to Planning Services as part of a planning application is controlled by balancing the requirements of planning legislation with FOIA and EIR regulations, and the GDPR.
+The need to see information given to the Planning Services as part of a planning application is controlled by balancing the requirements of planning legislation with FOIA and EIR regulations, and the GDPR.
 This document aims to explain this process, and what your rights are in relation to this information.